Tomasngu/BI-PA1/README.md

 ## Summary
 Finished the course with **96.47/100 points**.

-Finished 25. from 902 students.
+Placed 25. from 902 students.